marktreble/f3f-timer/README.md

 The next pilot to fly is highlighted, and a short press on their name will start their flight.
 Pilot names can also be long pressed for other functions such as reflights, retirements, zero-score or manual time entry.
 All other function can be found from the main menu.

 ###Thanks
-Thanks to Tilman Baumann for the German Translations
+Thanks to Tilman Baumann (German Translations) and Alejandro Gil Garcia (Spanish Translations)